Mary Glowrey: Melbourne medical career

 In 1911, Glowrey became the first female doctor at Christchurch Hospital and one of the first two women appointed to a residency position in New Zealand.
 She returned to Melbourne in 1912.
 Her medical appointments in Melbourne included positions at Queen Victoria Memorial Hospital, the Royal Victorian Eye and Ear Hospital and St Vincent’s Hospital.

 In October 1916, the Catholic Women’s Social Guild was formed at a meeting at Cathedral Hall, Brunswick Street, Fitzroy.
 Glowrey was the Guild's inaugural president.
 In that role, she gave lectures and wrote articles about some of the economic and social problems faced by women.

 Glowrey boarded at the Royal Victorian Eye and Ear Hospital from 1915 to 1919 and took on many of the medical duties of the male doctors who signed up to serve in the First World War.
 She also had a private practice in Collins Street, Melbourne during these years.

 Life in India

 In October 1915, Glowrey read a pamphlet about the life of Agnes McLaren, a pioneering Scottish missionary doctor, and the need for women doctors in India, and felt called to serve as a medical missionary doctor there.

-Glowrey discreetly discerned this religious vocation over subsequent years with her spiritual director, Father William Lockington SJ.

-Glowrey left Melbourne on 21 January 1920.
-She never returned to Australia.
+Glowrey discerned this religious vocation over subsequent years with her spiritual director, Father William Lockington SJ.
+She left Melbourne on 21 January 1920 and never returned to Australia.
 She arrived in Guntur, India on 12 February.
-She joined the Society of Jesus Mary Joseph and became known as Sister Mary of the Sacred Heart JMJ.
+She joined the Congregation of Jesus Mary Joseph and took the religious name Mary of the Sacred Heart.

-In 1922, after the completion of her religious training, Glowrey began practising as a doctor-Sister.
+In 1922, after the completion of her novitiate, Glowrey began practising as a doctor.
 The basic dispensary where Glowrey began her medical mission work in Guntur grew into St Joseph’s Hospital.
 Glowrey provided direct medical care for hundreds of thousands of patients, most of them marginalised women.
 She trained local women to be compounders (dispensers), midwives and nurses.

 In 1943 Glowrey founded the Catholic Health Association of India (then called the Catholic Hospitals' Association).
 Today, its 3500+ members auspice the care of more than 21 million annually.

+Death and legacy

 Glowrey died in Bangalore from cancer on 5 May 1957 at 69 years of age.

+She was inducted onto the Victorian Honour Roll of Women in 2015.

 On the occasion of the Catholic Health Association of India's Platinum Jubilee in 2018, Liliane Fonds announced funding for Mary Glowrey - Liliane Brekelmans Disability Awards.

 The Mary Glowrey Museum in Melbourne published her partial autobiography with commentary in 2021.